At a Glance

 Many middle-schoolers act without thinking from time to time.
 But some kids have more trouble with self-control than others.

 Set expectations, talk about feelings, and model self-control.

 Encouraging cool-downs and praising your child’s efforts also help.

-Many middle school kids act without thinking at times.
+Many middle-schoolers act without thinking at times.
 It just comes with the territory at that age.
-But if your child has learning and attention issues that cause trouble with self-control, it could be more than just a passing phase.
+But if your child seems to have more trouble with self-control than most—whether it’s at school, at home, or with friends—it could be more than just a passing phase.

 Set the scene.

 Some tweens and teens react badly because they don’t know what to expect in certain situations.
 Or, just as important, they might not be sure what’s expected of them.

 Fill your child in ahead of time if something is going to be boring or unpleasant.
 You can say things like: “This Saturday I want you to help clean out the garage.
 This should take until about noon.
 But after that you can go hang out with friends.”